lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518204648](https://github.com/lm3nitro/Projects/assets/55665256/6d9ae2c2-1828-47c7-ba03-b1b1a8c64e7f)

-I then took a look at the telemety informaiton for interface ens33 (sniffing interface) to see the traffic that was generated from the scan:
+I then took a look at the telemety information for interface ens33 (sniffing interface) to see the traffic that was generated from the scan:

 ![Pasted image 20240518205141](https://github.com/lm3nitro/Projects/assets/55665256/ac07ca9f-3764-4655-8e2c-b2bca87bf27d)